tuva-health/FHIR_inferno/README.md

     writeMode = append

 All general configuration configs (other than configPath) can be set in either the parameters passed to the function or the GenConfig section.
 In addition, an `anchor` can optionally be set in the [GenConfig] section, which will point to an array in the FHIR object that will act as the root.
 More details below.

 #### inputPath and outputPath
 The relative or global paths to input and output files.
 Path must be to a file, no wildcards for input are available at this time.

 outputFile is not required for outputFormat = return.
-If in csv outputFormat, and write writeMode, the output file will contain a header row defined by the keys in the `[Struct]` configuraiton section.
+If in csv outputFormat, and write writeMode, the output file will contain a header row defined by the keys in the `[Struct]` configuration section.
 CSVs will be fully quoted.